-If you grew up in Ireland in the 80s and 90s like I did, you’d be familiar with the sleek design of the AS365.
+If you grew up in Ireland in the 80s and 90s like I did, you’d be familiar with the AS365 Dauphin.
 Operated by the Irish Air Corps, it was both a familiar sight and a familiar sound.
-A high pitch whine due to its unique tail rotor known as a fenestron.
+That sound, a high pitch whine, was due to its unique tail rotor known as a fenestron.

-If you’re interested in how I got here, check out my previous post on that subject here
+If you’re interested in hearing more about that journey, check out my previous post on the subject titled “How Did I Get Here?”

 A Day in the Life at Maryland State Police